 Carnegie Mellon is also proud that families from all economic backgrounds can qualify for financial aid, making it possible for all to choose our transformative education.

 "Now I can afford to attend one of the best universities in the world and do what I love most: learn.”

-The return from your investment in a Carnegie Mellon education is a proven one, with 86% of our students either employed in a field of their choice or in graduate school six months after graduation.
-Students that leap into the job sector are earning an average annual salary of $84,710.
+The return from your investment in a Carnegie Mellon education is a proven one, with 82% of our 2020 graduates either employed in a field of their choice or in graduate school six months after graduation.
+Students that leap into the job sector are earning an average annual salary of $91,243.
 Jackie Godinez, Engineering ‘21, recalls the moment she got her acceptance letter: “I am a first-generation student who comes from a low-income family.
 At the beginning of the college application process, I thought that through the FAFSA I was going to get enough financial aid to cover the cost of my education.
 However, when I received my first college acceptance letter and financial aid award, my heart sank since the cost of attendance was more than my mother's yearly salary.
 Universities were not awarding me with as much financial aid as I thought and I began to consider going to a local community college.
 When I thought all hope was lost, I got the acceptance letter from Carnegie Mellon along with my financial aid award; it was a blessing that I will be forever grateful for.
 Now I can afford to attend one of the best universities in the world and do what I love most: learn."

 A Carnegie Mellon education can be affordable to many families despite the high overall cost of attendance, and the university offers a robust support network and limitless opportunities for students to use their education to stand out in their job search and launch their career.